 Can I hook other utilities to my toilet?

 Yes.
-Some macerating toilets can also support a shower or sink, which makes them ideal for a full bathroom system.
+Some maceration toilets can also support a shower or sink, which makes them ideal for a full bathroom system.
 Look for pumps and macerators designed to support these things.

 How does a macerating toilet work?

-Unlike a regular toilet that push the waste down the pipes (with the help of gravity), a macerating toilet “upflush” or flush up; hence, the alternative name upflush toilets, or sometimes, flush up toilet.
+Unlike a regular toilet that pushes the waste down the pipes (with the help of gravity), a macerating toilet “upflushes” or flushes up; hence, the alternative name upflush toilets, or sometimes, flush up toilet.
 Macerating toilets are outfitted with a grinder and pump combination that pushes waste to a unit behind the toilet in a large container lodged either in the wall or just behind the tank.
 The blades in the grinder then turn on, pulverize the waste, and pump it out of the unit through a pipe.